cmsc436/SpiralTest/README.md

 # SpiralTest

 The Spiral Test has 2 modes, a practice mode and a trial mode.
 In the practice mode, the user will be able to try out the test to see how it works with no time limit.
-In trial mode, the user will have 10 seconds to draw the spiral.
+In trial mode, the user will have a set time limit to draw the spiral.
+The amount of time depends on the difficulty level (10 seconds for Easy, 15 seconds for Medium, and 20 seconds for Hard).
 A help mode is also available in case the user needs to review the instructions.

 # Researcher instructions: